Frequently Asked Questions

 What messages should be taken from the story?

 The message of the negative aspects of the nuclear weapons facility and clear evidence of its life-threatening effects is a very important lesson for future generations to learn.
 Similarly, questioning the authority of the government when it deceives the people is an important illustration seen from this story.
 When governments, bureaucracy and big business aim to protect their interests over the lives of the people, lessons from social activism and political actions need to be considered from both local and global perspectives.
-Topics from environmentalism, geophysics, and other growing scientific fields are examined by the investigations presented in this book.
-The lessons learned from recent history are presented for readers in consideration of similar issues occurring in our present and future.
+Topics from environmentalism, geophysics, and other emerging scientific fields are examined by the investigations presented in this book, and the book also connects to political science, sociology, history, and military sciences.
+The lessons learned from the book are presented for readers in explore and relate them to the present and future.